 If a spouse dies before filing for benefits, the survivor’s benefit is calculated as if he or she had reached full retirement age.
 If the deceased spouse was already collecting early benefits (a reduced amount before full retirement age) the survivor’s benefit is calculated using that amount.

-Clients might assume that if their spouse dies, they continue to receive that person’s Social Security, and the household continues receiving two checks a month.
-But that’s not the case.
+Clients receiving spousal benefits might assume that if their spouse dies, they’ll continue to receive that person’s Social Security check as well as their own — but that’s not the case.

 As you have discussions about lifetime retirement income, you may want to explain that when a spouse dies, if he or she was receiving a larger monthly benefit than the survivor, the survivor would receive extra payments to equal that higher amount.
 But total household income declines because now there’s only one check.